 Implementing WP_DEBUG to Identify Specific Problems

 WP_DEBUG is a powerful tool that helps pinpoint exact errors causing disruptions in functionality on your WordPress site.
-Enabling WP_DEBUG can enable you to view errors on your site, allowing for a quicker identification and rectification of any problems.
+Enabling WP_DEBUG can enable you to view errors on your site, allowing for quicker identification and rectification of any problems.